joseluistorres/noob-life/source/posts/2013-11-01-sinatra-round-2-group-date.html.markdown

 think through some ideas on where/how/what to test first when starting to construct a feature.

-+ Area of most lightbulbs - definitely in how the routes and parameters/hashes work in Sinatra.
++ Area of most lightbulbs - generally in how things work in Sinatra, especially around routes and parameters/hashes.

 + Area of most confusion - setting up the database method and trying to account for a test db along with a dev db.
 I would like to spend a